 Henley K, Stanescu, D, Maulis, Schug J, Wright CVE, Stoffers DA*, Gannon M*

-*contribution: Onectu1 and Pdx1 coordinate during pancreatic organogenesis to regulate genes required for postnatal islet function. in preparation in preparation 2013.
+*contribution: Onectu1 and Pdx1 coordinate during pancreatic organogenesis to regulate genes required for postnatal islet function. in preparation 2014.

 back to top